 In the past, spinal fusion surgery was frequently prescribed for those not responding to conservative methods for suppression of degenerative disc disease-related symptoms.
-The theory was, if movement in the spine yields symptoms, elimination of movement should prevent further pain.
+The theory was, if movement in the spine yields symptoms, then elimination of movement should prevent further pain.
 Spinal fusion is a highly invasive operation requiring the excision of a significant portion of the spinal anatomy.
 It entails several steps: First, one or more large incisions are created in various locations.
-Second, the underlying muscles, tendons, ligaments, and investing fascia are severed while approaching the site of actual area to be fused.
-Third, intervertebral discs or discs are completely removed, including the periosteum (bone covering tissue) of the endplates of the vertebra to be fused.
+Second, the underlying muscles, tendons, ligaments and investing fascia are severed while approaching the site of the actual area to be fused.
+Third, intervertebral discs are completely removed, including the periosteum (bone covering tissue) of the endplates of the vertebra to be fused.
 Fourth, bone fragments from the patient’s own body or another source are packed into the void once occupied by disc.
 Fifth, metallic hardware devices are affixed to the vertebra and connected or linked together to securely immobilize the vertebra being fused.
 Sixth, the major disrupted muscles, tendons, etc., are sutured back into approximately their original position (minor structures are ignored).
 And seventh, the skin incisions are closed.
 Spinal fusion surgery requires hours to complete and involves many significant risks.
 After the surgery, the patient may look forward to a long (many months) and often difficult recovery period.

 The minimally invasive alternative